-Log into the User Portal, navigate to Installs in the top bar (or “Sites” if you are on a Startup, Growth, or Scale plan), and click on the environment name to which you want to associate the domain name.
+Log into the User Portal, navigate to Sites in the top bar (or “Installs” if you are on a legacy Personal, Professional, or Business plan), and click on the environment name to which you want to associate the domain name.

 Please note: A custom domain can only be mapped to your production environment.

 Now click “Domains” from the menu at the left, and click “Add New Domain” to add the domain name to your site’s configuration.
 Be sure to add both your root domain (domain.com) and the www version of your domain (www.domain.com) to the domains list.

 You can also choose to add a domain as a redirect to your domain.
 If you’d like the www version of your domain to redirect to the root version, just enter it in the “Redirect From” section:

 The [environment].wpengine.com domain cannot be removed from your site.
 However, if you want to redirect your [environment].wpengine.com domain to your live domain, you can do this by clicking “edit” next to the [environment].wpengine.com domain in your Domains List.